killthebuddh4/quiver/README.md

 ## Middleware

+An app built with `quiver` is essentially a tree where each non-leaf node is a `QuiverRouter` and each leaf node is a `QuiverFunction` and every node optionally includes a `QuiverMiddleware`.
+When an app receives a request, a `QuiverContext` is created and passed to the root node.
+Each node's middleware adds key-value pairs to the context and then passes it to the next node.
+Quiver provides type-safe functions for creating nodes and trees.

+Every middleware is essentially a function that implements the signature `(ctx: CtxIn) => CtxOut` where `CtxIn` always extends `QuiverContext` and `CtxOut` always extends `CtxIn`.
+As a context is passed from node to node, it becomes and bigger-and-bigger and more-and-more-narrowed version of the original.

+Quiver provides type-safe functions for constructing middleware nodes and trees.
+Middlewares are instantiated with `q.middleware(fn)` and merged using `mw.extend(next)` and `mw.pipe(next)`. `mw.extend` can be thought of as "parallel merge" and `mw.pipe` can be thought of as "serial merge".
+Middleware trees are constructed by first converting a bare node to a router using `mw.router()` and then adding children to the router using `router.use(key, next)`.

+Quiver's middleware functions construct middleware according to a set of rules.
+Some of the rules involve input/output types and are enforced by the `TypeScript` compiler while others involve control flow and are enforced at runtime.
+It's important to understand these rules, the rest of this section is dedicated to explaining them in detail.

+#### control flow

+TODO

+#### mw.extend (parallel merge)

+TODO

+#### mw.pipe (serial merge)

+TODO

+#### Input/Output rules for middleware nodes.

+Every middleware node's output is an extension

+#### When can a middleware `extend` another?

+`lhs` can be extended by `rhs` (`lhs.extend(rhs)`) when:

+- their output types share no keys

+and

+- one or both of their input types are `undefined`
+- or, if their input types share no keys
+- or, if their input types share keys (overlap) and the corresponding values are compatible

+When input types overlap they are compatible if the overlapping sections have a non-empty intersection.
+That is: for every shared key, if there's some value that satisfies both the `lhs` and the `rhs` input types, then they are compatible.

 ## How does it work?

 `Quiver` is built on top of the superb [XMTP](https://xmtp.org) messaging protocol.
 XMTP provides out-of-the-box end-to-end encrypted messaging.